ResearchGear/1PageConference/README.md

 # First Page Conference

+1. Automatically download all papers of a particular conference.
-Create a pdf file containing the first pages of all the papers in a conference.
+2. Create a pdf file containing the first pages these papers.

 # Prerequisites

 * pdftk